PHOENIX WARS

 What are the most popular Phoenix Wars arenas?

-For players who like Air Boost heavy gameplay, Checkers and Kahuna are most popular.
-For players who prefer a more rounded style of Phoenix Wars, Downtown and Rush are popular arena choices.
+For players who like Air Boost-heavy gameplay, Checkers and Kahuna are most popular.
+For a more rounded style of Phoenix Wars, Downtown and Rush are popular arena choices.